espilioto/TFOI/README.md

 A run tracker and logger for The Binding of Isaac: Rebirth

 ### Download [Here](https://github.com/espilioto/TFOI/releases>)
+*PROJECT MOSTLY ON HOLD TILL AFTERBIRTH ASSETS GET UNPACKED*

 ### Features
 * Seed, character, item, floor + curse, boss and time identification for current run.
 * Run log analyzing every recent run (char, items, bosses, time etc).
+(Soon™)
 * Item collection displaying the icon, name, flavor text, detailed stats and run statistics for each one.
 * Character and boss collections displaying run statistics for each one.
+(Soon™)

 #### Usage
 Windows: Just decompress and run.
 You may need to update the Microsoft .net Framework.